mativs/interview-ready/profile-specific-challenges/backend/custom_rest_framework/challenge.md

 You should change the import from the original `restframework` and import your custom one while having the test still working fine.

-For running the tests you should first install the depending library and then run the test
+For running the tests you should first install `Django` and `restframework`

 ```
 $ pipenv install